anmarjarjees/csharp-essentials/README.md

 - "obj" folder: contains configuration files and other bits of data that the .NET CLI will use to compile and run the application.
 - "bin" folder that contains the two assemblies files plus others

+### NOTE:
-Notice that "bin" and "obj" folders are ignored in this repo
+Notice that "bin" and "obj" folders are ignored in this repo, we don't need upload them as they can be generated when creating a new project!
+Just:
+- The .cs file(s)
+- The .csproj file

 # C# Naming:
 Some general naming recommendations based on the book "MS Visual C#" by John Sharp: